-Rasio Trigliserida/High Density Lipoprotein sebagai Prediktor Kejadian Kardiovaskular Mayor selama 6 Bulan Paska Rawatan pada Pasien Infark Miokard Akut dengan Diabetes Melitus Tipe 2 di Rsup Haji Adam Malik Medan
+Rasio Trigliserida/High Density Lipoprotein sebagai Prediktor Kejadian Kardiovaskular Mayor selama 6 Bulan Paska Rawatan pada Pasien Infark Miokard Akut dengan Diabetes Melitus Tipe 2 di RSUP Haji Adam Malik Medan

 Triglyceride/High-Density Lipoprotein Ratio as a Predictor of Major Cardiovascular Events Within 6 Months Post-Treatment in Patients with Acute Myocardial Infarction and Type 2 Diabetes Mellitus at Haji Adam Malik General Hospital, Medan